-Customers A and C mentioned above, have been principal customers in the last three years.
-Revenue and receivables from customer B in 2023 used to be presented in previous years as part of customer C. In 2023 there have been some changes in the structure of customer C and revenue is being split between few customers.
-For comparative purposes, total revenue of those customers in 2023 would have been 19% of total revenue.
-Accounts receivable from customers A and C would represent 12% of total accounts receivable as of December 31, 2023.
+Revenue and receivables from customer B used to be presented in the year ended December 31, 2022 as part of customer C. In 2023 there were some changes in the structure of customer C and consequently its revenue has been split among a few customers since then.
+For comparative purposes, total revenue of customer B for the year ended December 31,2022 was 28% of total revenue.
+Accounts receivable from customer B represented 18% of total accounts receivable as of December 31, 2022.